 - This drug may add to the chance of getting some types of cancer.
 Talk with the doctor.

-- Do not donate blood, organs, or tissues or cells.
+- Do not donate blood, organs, tissues, or cells.
 Talk with your doctor to see when you can do these things after getting this drug.

 - This drug may cause harm to an unborn baby.
 A pregnancy test will be done before you start this drug to show that you are NOT pregnant.